annotation/text-fabric/tf/docs/about/annotateBrowser.md

 *   **Left column**:

-    manage annotation *sets*.
+    Manage annotation *sets*.
 Your work ends up in an annotation set.
     Here you can choose in which set.

     You can create a new, empty set or duplicate an existing set.